melbourne-app-development/PersistenceFramework/docs/CreatingANewAppDetail.md

-# Creating a new app - detailed
+# Creating a new app using the Persistence Framework (detailed)
 [go to summary](https://melbourne-app-development.github.io/PersistenceFramework/CreatingANewApp)

 ## <a id="CreateAppProject">1.
 Creating a new project